SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 </div>
 ```

 A special case is made for the host element itself, using the `:host` selector.
-This selector will not select from the inner DOM, but will instead select and focus the host itself.
+This selector does not select from the inner DOM, but instead selects and focuses the host itself.

 > skipFocus ???

 ### Extensibility

-The auto is driven by configuration, the logic is mainly implemented in the `AutoFocusService`.
-You can further customise this service.
+The auto focus is driven by configuration, and the logic is mainly implemented in the `AutoFocusService`.
+You can further customize this service.